 It helps you find yourself

-And by coming to know ourselves we come to know more intimately, everyone around us.
+And by coming to know ourselves, we come to know more intimately everyone around us.
 We realize that we are not always right about the things that we believe.
-We see that their are many opinions in the world that may be valid if we look at them from different points of view and through different lenses of experience.
+We see that there are many opinions in the world that may be valid if we look at them from different points of view and through different lenses of experience.
 We come to understand the value of a multiplicity of perspectives – as opportunities to learn and grow in our own identities by debating respectfully with the identities of others.

 Philosophy fosters a mindful exploration of the world, and our place in it, and that exploration is the only way to find your why – to find the wellspring of your happiness, your meaning and your purpose.
 It is through a sense of constant wonder that it is possible to be perpetually awed by the world and, in the process, to always find the awe deep inside ourselves.

 It balances emotions

 Living a happy and fulfilled life requires, not just a clarity of intention and purpose, but also a clarity of emotion.
 Knowing why you are feeling, what you are feeling, when you are feeling it.
 Knowing how to handle and sort through difficult emotions in order to make them work for you.
 Philosophy introduces that clarity by helping you reason through your emotions in a way that scales them down from monoliths of uncontrollability to mere disruptions of meaningful thought.

 Philosophy was a stabilizing thing for me.
 It was a structurally sound dwelling that I could retreat to when I was struck by the world that was crashing down upon me.
 It was logical, reasoned and it was full of the right sort of passion that I could use to fuel the fire of my search for meaning, direction, and understanding of the world.